 Harmony between The Church and the Home

 If it was Lent in the parish but Easter in my home, do you think it would be odd?
-What if at Mass every week I heard a collect about conjuring up sorrow for my sins and doing fitting penance, only to return home where I was celebrating cadbury eggs and dyeing eggs?
+What if at Mass every week I heard a collect about conjuring up sorrow for my sins and doing fitting penance, only to return home where I was celebrating by eating chocolate eggs, dyeing eggs, eating turkey, and singing joyful songs about Jesus' Resurrection?
 There would be a stark juxtaposition right?
-Would you say Mass was outpouring into my home and my Christian life or at odds with it?
+Would you say Mass was outpouring into my home and my Christian life or that I was ignoring the Life of the Church and trying to make up my own form of Christianity in the home?
+What if celebrating Christmas in our homes while Advent is being celebrated in our parishes is just as odd as if we were celebrating Easter in our homes while the parish is celebrating Lent?

 What does Mother Church say we should celebrate?